ttmassa/currency-converter/README.md

 - **Real-time Exchange Rates**: The app fetches the latest exchange rates from a reliable API to ensure accurate currency conversions.
 - **User-Friendly Interface**: The JavaFX-based graphical user interface provides a seamless and intuitive experience for users.
-- **Multiple Currencies**: Convert between a wide range of currencies, including major fiat currencies and cryptocurrencies.
+- **Multiple Currencies**: Convert between a wide range of currencies, including major fiat currencies.

 ## Prerequisites